-Characters – Ryan Teller is a retired hitman, he lives an isolated quiet life away from the world off the grid, he finds himself on a small island, where he discovers the island is a target for human traffickers and looks to eliminate this problem, against an old enemy.
+Ryan Teller is a retired hitman, he lives an isolated quiet life away from the world off the grid.
+He finds himself on a small island.
+Where he discovers the island is a target for human traffickers and looks to eliminate this problem.
+Against an old enemy.
 Ryan is proven combat machine who can beat countless enemies in the most effective quickest way.
 Lee is the human trafficker who sees Ryan and wants him alive so he can get his revenge on him.
-We do get to meet the family that Ryan tries to help, a poor family that he wants to help in exchange for a few favours, the family he is willing to fight for.
+We do get to meet the family that Ryan tries to help.
+A poor family that he wants to help in exchange for a few favours, the family he is willing to fight for.

-Story – The story here follows a retired assassin living a quiet life who finds himself coming out of retirement to eliminate human traffickers that have been targeting a small island town.
-This is a simple story, it never needs to get complicated, it is the old retired assassin takes one more job for the right reasons and shows just how deadly he is.
-The villains could do with more dimension if we are going deeper into things, as most are just introduced for Ryan to kill, violently.
+The story follows a retired assassin living a quiet life.
+Who finds himself coming out of retirement to eliminate human traffickers that have been targeting a small island town.
+This is a simple story, it never needs to get complicated.
+It is the old retired assassin takes one more job for the right reasons and shows just how deadly he is.
+The villains could do with more dimension if we are going deeper into things.
+As most are just introduced for Ryan to kill, violently.

 Action – The action in the film doesn’t hold back with blood flying everywhere during the fight sequences in this film.

 Settings – The film is mostly set in the small Indonesian island town which helps show how Ryan is trying to stay off the map.
 Turning to people he could trust to be honest, while criminals see them as targets they can pick off.